Nhuuu/wanderList/readme.md

 #### Backlog
-* Known issue: deleting a point of interest, deletes off of every user that has it.
-	* Once fixed, the add buttons on the search page can be fixed for flow.
+* Add buttons need to be adjusted for flow.
 * Include calendar for when user is estimated to go.
 * Scrape data on the best times to go for each destination.
 * Include a map API with markers for destinations.